CurraghsBettor/Generalized-linear-models-and-effect-sizes/Chickenpox.md

 H1: There is an association between a history of Chickenpox and the risk to develop a Glioma

+H0: The history of Chickenpox does not predict the risk to develop the risj to develop a glioma

+H1: The history of Chickenpox predicts the risk to develop a glioma

-In term of our model, the paramater $\beta_1$ quantify this association and the aim is to discover whether it is significant.
+In term of our model, the paramater $\beta_1$ quantify the prediction and the aim is to discover whether it is significant.

 HO: $\beta_1 = 0$